 Students may take any two 4-unit courses in their department in which a translation component can be integrated into the course material—e.g.. any literature course in the various language and literature departments; any catalogue or approved independent study course in Religious Studies, Classics, etc. involving close textual reading, linguistic analysis, cultural study/ interpretation—and work with the faculty/supervisor on a translation-related final project aside from doing all the course work.
 These units would be part of the basic 16 unit-requirement.

-To officially add the emphasis, please complete a form for change of degre status (click here) and return to the Graduate Division after securing all the signatures.
+To officially add the emphasis, please complete a form for change of degre status (see below in the download area) and return to the Graduate Division after securing all the signatures.

 See the Downloads area below for a listing of courses and affiliated faculty mentioned above.